The Mt St Leonard and Condons Track in Healesville is, in my opinion, one of the toughest walks in the Yarra Ranges area in Melbourne.

 Starting at the end of Donnelly’s Weir Road in Healesville, there is a small car park before Donnelly’s Creek and the gates of the picnic ground.

-A short walk will take you to the picnic ground which gives you access to the picnic ground and the beginning of the hike to Mt St Leonard located to your right.
+A short walk will take you to the picnic ground which gives you access to the picnic ground and the beginning of the hike to Mount St Leonard located to your right.

 The first section of the track is a gentle incline on a short, wide path.